 Producing wines with the right levels of acidity and without excesses is becoming a challenge in the age of climate change and the ‘input-free' trend.
-New yeasts, new processes and new methods of analysis are all avenues for the future that will be highlighted at SITEVI.
+New yeasts, new processes and new methods of analysis are all avenues for the future that was highlighted at SITEVI 2021.

 The trend has been apparent for several years now: in a context of global warming and new consumption patterns, wine lovers are tending towards freshness and are more interested in white, rosé and sparkling wines.
 At the same time, consumers are attaching more and more importance to the inputs used in the winery.
 A requirement that will soon be reinforced by the forthcoming nutritional labelling requirement.